pimutils/vdirsyncer/docs/supported.rst

 Using vdirsyncer with DavMail_ is possible, but you might get confronted with weird errors coming from old Exchange servers, malformed calendar entries with special characters and/or using an old DavMail version.
-If you encounter such problems, do report them to me, but it's probably not vdirsyncer's fault.

 **Make absolutely sure you use the latest DavMail**::